andyhsim/local-load-balancer/import-ssl-cert.md

   - **Notes:** Any notes regarding the SSL Certificate that may be helpful to other users.
 4. Click **Import** to import the SSL Certificate.
 Click **Cancel** to cancel the action.

-After the SSL Certificate has been imported to the Customer Portal, it will be stored on the SSL Certificates screen until it is manually deleted.
+After the SSL Certificate has been imported to the customer portal, it will be stored on the SSL Certificates screen until it is manually deleted.
 For all products or services requiring SSL Certificate details, the new SSL Certificate will appear in the list of available certificates for use when interacting with the SSL feature for the desired product or service.
 You can update the certificate or securely download its details at any time.